 There are four main focus areas to be considered in security testing (Especially for web sites/applications):

-How does Security Testing add value to organizations?
+How does security testing add value to organisations?

-In today’s interconnected world with consumers depending all the more on online channels to make transactions, any security breaches, however major or minor it may be, leads to loss in customer confidence and ultimately revenue.
+In today’s connected world with consumers depending all the more on online channels to perform transactions, any security breaches, however major or minor it may be, will lead to loss in customer confidence and ultimately revenue.
 Further, the security attacks have also grown exponentially, both in quality as well as impact potential.
-In such a scenario, security testing is the only discipline that helps an organization identify where they are vulnerable and take the corrective measures to prevent as well rectifies the gaps in security.
-More and more organizations are getting the security audits done and testing measures in order to ensure that their mission i.e. critical applications are shielded from any breaches or unintended penetration.
-The more extensive an organization’s security testing approaches are, the better are its chances of succeeding in an increasingly threatening technology landscape.
+In such a scenario, security testing is the only discipline that helps an organisation identify where they are vulnerable and take the corrective measures to prevent as well rectifies the gaps in security.
+More and more organisations are getting the security audits done and testing measures in order to ensure that their mission i.e. critical applications are shielded from any breaches or unintended penetration.
+The more extensive an organisation’s security testing approaches are, the better are its chances of succeeding in an increasingly threatening technology landscape.

-Data security measures enable an organization to avoid the pitfalls arising from accidental disclosures of sensitive data.
-Many times, such leakages cost organizations dearly, on account of legal complications arising due to sensitivity of information.
+Data security measures enable an organisation to avoid the pitfalls arising from accidental disclosures of sensitive data.
+Many times, such leakages cost organisations dearly, on account of legal complications arising due to sensitivity of information.
 Data security measures reduce the compliance cost by simplifying data audit mechanisms and automating them.
-They also enable the organization to ensure integrity of data by preventing unauthorized usage and modifications.
-In today’s well-connected world, adoption of robust data security processes and methodologies also ensure that the organization is well aligned to the legal and compliance standards across countries – a key deciding factor when it comes to operating across continents.
+They also enable the organisation to ensure integrity of data by preventing unauthorized usage and modifications.
+In today’s well-connected world, adoption of robust data security processes and methodologies also ensures that the organisation is well aligned to the legal and compliance standards across countries – a key deciding factor when it comes to operating across continents.